CyberTees/Capstonedata2/README.md

 ---

 ### 3. Regional Breakdown
+TOTAL REVENUE BY REGION
+EAST:485,925
+NORTH:387,000
+SOUTH:927,820
+WEST:300,345

-- **Highest Sales Region**: North America - $500,000
+- **Highest Sales Region**: EAST - 485,925
-- **Most Orders Region**: Europe - 6,000 orders
-- **Top Product in Asia**: *Product C* - $75,000
+- **Top Product in EAST**: *HAT* - 54780

 #### Insights
-- North America contributed the most revenue, while Europe had the highest order volume.
-Product preferences varied by region, particularly with Product C being a favorite in Asia.
+- East region contributed the most revenue,but the top product that generated  the highest revenue overall was shoes with an amount of 336,000 this indicates Product preferences varied by region, particularly with Hat being a favorite in East.

 #### Actions
 - **Localized Campaigns**: Highlight region-specific popular products to better engage customers in each area.
-- **Optimize Marketing Spend**: Allocate more resources to regions like North America for higher return on investment.
+- **Optimize Marketing Spend**: Allocate more resources to east regions for higher return on investment.

 #### Recommendations
 - **Region-Specific Promotions**: Customize promotions to align with regional preferences.